chiefbiiko/bwt/spec.md

 + obtain a nonce by generating 24 bytes from a CSPRNG

-+ obtain the addition authenticated data (aad) from the version, iat and exp timestamps, the kid, and the nonce as defined in [Header Serialization](#header-serialization)
++ obtain the additional authenticated data (aad) from the version, iat and exp timestamps, the kid, and the nonce as defined in [Header Serialization](#header-serialization)